 There are many different varieties of radishes out there in the world according to size, color, and taste.

 - Watermelon radish: These look like watermelons.
 Watermelon radishes have brown color skin and the inside is red.
 These watermelon radishes taste juicy and sweet.

-- French Breakfast: These are the most common in European side countries.
+- French Breakfast: This are the most common in European side countries.
 This variety has red color skin.

 - Daikon White Radish: These are much common in Asian countries.
 This variety is much bigger than the French breakfast.
 People eat this after cooking.